JKincorperated/JKincorperated.github.io/index.md

 - Generate a ECC-384 Keypair
 - Save the public key.
 - Hash your public key with the SHA-512 algorithm
-- Encode the hash in Base32
+- Encode the hash in extended Base32
 - Add Version Specifier

 ### Address Format